icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 **Preparing the EtherCAT Master Demo application**

    #.
-Open the Synapticon > SOMANET folder and bring the ``EtherCAT CSP motorcontrol demo`` item in the xSOFTip Explorer into your Project Explorer by dragging it or double clicking it.
+Open the Synapticon > SOMANET folder and bring the ``EtherCAT CSP Motor Control Demo`` item in the *xSOFTip* Explorer into your Project Explorer by dragging it or double clicking it.
    #.
 Now do the same thing for the following items::

       * Synapticon -> SOMANET ->  SOMANET CiA 402 Definitions for Control Protocol